 When the diaphragm becomes worn, it is theoretically possible to replace it.
 But parts may be difficult to find, and many people find it easier to simply replace a diaphragm fill valve with a float-cup type.

 03 of 04

 Float-Cup Fill Valve

 This is now the most common type of fill valve, found in most toilets you see.
 It is easy to install, dependable, and universal since most styles can be easily adjusted for heights anywhere between 7 and 13 inches, depending on which brand you buy.

 Instead of a float ball attached to an arm, this design uses a float cup attached to the stem of the fill valve.
 As the float cup moves up and down with changing water levels inside the toilet tank, an attached lever opens or closes the fill valve.

 This type is fairly easy to repair by replacing the inner seal found in the body of the fill valve.
 It can be accessed by removing a cover cap on the valve.

 Floatless Fill Valve

-This type also has the easiest water level adjustment; it is done by just turning the screw on top of the fill valve.
+This type also has the easiest method for adjusting level adjustment—it is done by simply turning a screw located on top of the fill valve.